 Welcome!
-My name is Walter Ladwig and I am a Departmental Lecturer in International Relations at the University of Oxford.
+My name is Walter Ladwig and I am a Lecturer in International Relations at King's College London.
 I am also a Visiting Fellow at the Royal United Services Institute for for Defence and Security Studies and an affiliate of the Corbett Centre for Maritime Policy Studies at Kings College London.

 My research interests include international security and foreign policy, defense politics, military strategy and operations, counterinsurgency, and the political and military implications of India’s emergence as great power.
 My work has appeared or is forthcoming in International Security, Asian Survey, Comparative Strategy, Asian Security, Small Wars and Insurgencies, Military Review, Strategic Insights, War in History, and Joint Force Quarterly, in addition to half-a-dozen chapters in edited volumes.
 I have commented on international affairs for the BBC, Reuters, the Associated Press and the New York Times and my commentaries have appeared in the New York Times, Wall Street Journal, the San Diego Union-Tribune, the Baltimore Sun, and the Indian Express.

 I earned my Ph.D. in International Relations from Merton College, Oxford where I was the America’s scholar.
 During the 2008-2009 academic year I was a pre-doctoral fellow at the Miller Center of Public Affairs at the University of Virginia.